fardal/updatearxiv/README.md

 # updatearxiv

 updatearxiv.py is a quick and dirty Python script to update stored PDF files from arXiv to their current versions: published, if available, or updated arxiv version, if it exists.
 It demonstrates use of the APIs for both ADS and arXiv.
 Valid ADS account with API token required (it's easy to set up).
+There are probably other tools to do this, I wrote it mostly for my own education.

 A much simpler script, checkarxiv.py, pulls up the ADS web page corresponding to a single arXiv filename, which will show whether the paper is published, but doesn't update anything.
 This doesn't require an ADS token.